MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/install-om-crossplat-agent-cmdline-2022.md

 ## Install Operations Manager 2022 agent on UNIX and Linux computers
 The following procedures show how to manually install agents to UNIX and Linux computers for monitoring in System Center Operations Manager version 2022.

-## To install the agent on Red Hat Enterprise Linux and SUSE Linux Enterprise Server
+## Install the agent on Red Hat Enterprise Linux and SUSE Linux Enterprise Server

 1. Transfer the Red Hat Enterprise agent to the Linux server: